Overview

 Day 4

-Amman, Madaba, Karak.
-Leaving Amman, drive southwards along the Biblical King’s Highway to the archaeological park at Madaba, before proceeding to Umm ar-Rasas, a unesco World Heritage site, which started as a Roman military camp and grew to become a town from the 5th century (October departure only).
+In 2024: Amman, Madaba, Karak.
+Leaving Amman, drive southwards along the Biblical King’s Highway to the archaeological park at Madaba, before proceeding to Umm ar-Rasas, a UNESCO World Heritage site, which started as a Roman military camp and grew to become a town from the fifth century.
 The 12th-century Crusader castle of Karak, modified by the Mamluks in the 13th century, is an impressive example of medieval military architecture with many chambers surviving.
 First of three nights in Petra.

 Day 5